datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 HostingInstitution
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Typically, the organisation allowing the resource to be available on the internet through the provision of its hardware/software/operating support
+**Description:** Typically, the organisation allowing the resource to be available on the internet through the provision of its hardware/software/operating support.

 **Usage Notes:** This role normally falls on the University, research center or organization where the data center/data repository belongs.